Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Regularity and clusterability

 Thus, we have a practical separation condition under which a regular mixture model becomes identifiable:

-The nonparametric components $\truecmp_{k}$ must be separated by a gap proportional to the Hellinger diameters of the approximating mixtures $\proj_{k}(\assg_{L})$ (i.e. in the limit).
+In the limit $L\to\infty$, the nonparametric components $\truecmp_{k}$ must be separated by a gap proportional to the $\probm$-diameters of the approximating mixtures $\proj_{k}(\assg_{L})$.
 This highlights the issue in Example~\ref{ex:danger:mix3}---although the means can be arbitrarily separated, as we increase the separation, the diameter of the components continues to increase as well.
 Thus, the $\truecmp_{k}$ cannot be chosen in a haphazard way (see also Example~\ref{ex:regularityfail}).
+Crucially, however, we make no assumptions on the shape of the mixture components.